 To minimize potential stomach upsets, travel with bottled, distilled or nursery water and use it rather than tap water to make his formula.
 Or buy ready-made formula; it's more expensive, but easier to deal with when traveling.
 Don't ask the airline to fill the bottle with their water if you're flying; according to a 2008 issue of "The Washington Post," water on some flights contains more bacteria than federal regulations allow.

 If your preemie comes home on an apnea monitor, pulse oximeter or with supplemental oxygen, traveling becomes more complicated but not impossible.
 Secure equipment in the car by belting it in so it doesn't go flying in a hard stop or accident.
-Charge equipment completely before taking a trip; an apnea monitor will charge fully in five hours and remain charged for up to 20 hours.
+Charge equipment completely before taking a trip; an apnea monitor typically charges fully in five hours and remain charged for up to 20 hours (double check your monitor's guidelines for exact times).
 If you're traveling by plane, call the airline ahead of time and ask if there are any special rules for traveling with the monitor and let the company you rent from know as well.
 Check your supply of monitoring belts and patches.
 If you're traveling with oxygen overnight, contact your supplier to set up a delivery at the location you'll be visiting.
 Most companies that supply medical equipment have multiple offices and are easy to work with when you're away from home.

 When to Stay Home